zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/CalendarMonth.md

 ### _empty
-Template to be used for rendering the cells in the "month" view, which are not in the min/max range.
+The template to be used for rendering the cells in the "month" view, which are not in the min/max range.
+ By default, the widget renders an empty string.

 #### Returns
 `\Kendo\UI\CalendarMonth`